-Florida Center for Investigative Reporting is operated by professional journalists and overseen by a Board of Directors whose backgrounds include journalism, law, government and accounting.
+Florida Center for Investigative Reporting is operated by professional journalists and overseen by a Board of Directors whose backgrounds include journalism, law, government and business.

 BOARD OF DIRECTORS

-Sharon Rosenhause (Board President), retired managing editor of the Sun-Sentinel, has served on many news organization boards, including the American Society of News Editors, Associated Press Managing Editors and Florida Society of Newspaper Editors and currently the Institute for Justice and Journalism.
-A visiting professor of ethics and diversity in 2009 at Arizona State University’s Cronkite School, Rosenhause edited the 2011 News21 food safety investigation at ASU and is editing the News21 voting rights project this summer.
+Sharon Rosenhause (Board President), retired managing editor of the Sun Sentinel, has served on many journalism boards, including the American Society of News Editors, Florida Society of Newspaper Editors and currently the Institute for Justice and Journalism.
+A 2009 visiting professor of ethics and diversity at Arizona State University’s Cronkite School, Rosenhause edited ASU’s 2011 News21 food safety investigation and the 2012 voting rights project.

 Gregg D. Thomas is the managing partner of Thomas & LoCicero.
 He has defended newspapers and television stations in more than 100 defamation, intentional infliction of emotional distress, invasion of privacy, and intellectual property matters.

 Mercedes Vigón is the associate director of the International Media Center in Miami.
 She also worked as a TV news director for Net Financial News, as executive producer and international writer for CBS Telenoticias, and as a journalist with United Press International.